flaviocopes/vuehandbook/05-vue-vscode/index.md

 Visual Studio Code is one of the most used code editors in the world right now.
 Editors have, like many software products, a cycle.
-Once TextMate was the favorite by developers, then it was Sublime Text, now it's VS Code.
+Once TextMate was the favorite among developers, then it was Sublime Text, now it's VS Code.

-The cool thing about being popular is that people dedicate a lot of time into building plugins for everything they imagine.
+The cool thing about being popular is that people dedicate a lot of time to building plugins for everything they imagine.

 One of such plugins is an awesome tool that can help us Vue.js developers.